-Step 1.
-Choose a marriage celebrant.
-Look in the Yellow Pages under celebrants or ask the Births, Deaths and Marriages office for a list.
+Ask the Births, Deaths and Marriages office for a current list.

-- You must use the new forms made available since 9 December 2017.
-Older forms should no longer be used.
+- use the new forms made available since 9 December 2017

-- You must submit the form to your celebrant at least 31 days before the intended date of marriage.
+- submit the form to your celebrant at least 31 days before the intended date of marriage.

-The notice of intended marriage form is valid for 18 months.
+The notice of intended marriage form is valid for 18 months after you submit it to the celebrant.
 You should make arrangements to get married within that time.

 You must provide all of the following to your celebrant:

 - documents proving any name changes